Hearts and Minds (film): Critical reception

 Walter Goodman of The New York Times in an article titled False Art of the Propaganda Film, pointed out Davis' technique of showing only one side of the interview, pointing out that Walt Rostow's response may have been in response to "some provocation, a gesture, a facial expression, a turn of phrase" from his interrogator.
-To this criticism, actress Shirley MacLaine responded, "[Mr. Goodman] displays the very deception and distortion that is usually associated with the pejorative meaning of propaganda.
-For example, Mr. Goodman starts out by claiming that in most countries, propaganda is a monopoly of the state, but that in the United States the most notable examples of propaganda 'come from the state's adversaries.'
-This is ridiculous.
-In America, the state spends millions of dollars every year on propaganda."
+He also criticized Shirley MacLaine's The Other Half of the Sky: A China Memoir, and Haskell Wexler's Introduction to the Enemy.
+Shirley MacLaine rejected the criticism in a published rejoinder.

 David Dugas of United Press International, in a 1975 review printed in Pacific Stars and Stripes, said that "Davis' approach clearly is one-sided and is not likely to impress Vietnam hawks.
 But his film is brilliantly assembled, biting and informative."